ehuang1998/ehuang1998/README.md

 💡 What I'm Into:

-Building full-stack apps with Next.js, React, Node.js, and PostgreSQL
+* Building full-stack apps with Next.js, React, Node.js, and PostgreSQL

-Experimenting with LLMs and AI tools to build creative or useful apps
+* Experimenting with LLMs and AI tools to build creative or useful apps

-Diving into cloud platforms like GCP and container orchestration with Kubernetes
+* Diving into cloud platforms like GCP and container orchestration with Kubernetes

-Working on ML projects involving health data, knowledge graphs, and stock market simulations
+* Working on ML/DL projects involving health data, knowledge graphs, and stock market simulations

 🚀 Current Projects:

-An AI-powered mental health journaling app
+* An AI-powered mental health journaling app

-A machine learning model to predict relapse based on Oura Ring biomarkers
+* A machine learning model to predict addiction relapse based on Oura Ring biomarkers

-A stock market AI agent for QQQ trend analysis using prompt engineering
+* A stock market AI agent for QQQ trend analysis using prompt engineering

 📚 Always learning something new—whether it's a new framework, prompt technique, or cloud tool.